 Mort and Sally were forced to repair that zombie ring over and over again.
 They didn’t get the blood sucked out of their bodies, but they did get many of their precious dollars sucked out of their wallets.
 That is so wrong!

-When we met so they could have a new design for their center diamond and what was left of their side diamonds we started out with the Four Pillars of a Daily Wear Design:
+When we met so they could have a new design for their center diamond and what was left of their side diamonds, we started out with the Four Pillars of a Daily Wear Design, an important foundation for a successful daily wear ring.

 The Four Pillars of a Daily Wear Ring